 What we liked

-Lots of features: Proton VPN has a smorgasbord of features that cater to security-conscious users, including a 30-day money-back guarantee for peace of mind.
-One of its biggest advantages is supporting P2P server activities like torrenting, backed by strong encryption.
-It also offers a whopping 12,000+ servers, albeit with a limited 100+ free servers.
+Lots of features: Proton VPN offers a smorgasbord of features for security-conscious users, including a 30-day money-back guarantee for peace of mind.
+One of its biggest advantages is supporting P2P server activities like torrenting on paid plans, backed by strong encryption.
+It also offers a whopping 18,700+ servers, albeit with a limited number of free servers.

 Unlimited data: It ensures you're not throttled during your online activities, and its support for up to 10 devices adds to its versatility.
 Advanced users will appreciate features like Connection Profiles and the Quick Country Selector, while the modern interface makes it user-friendly for VPN newbies.